Skip to content

 Required Permissions

-It is required that the technical user has REPO_ADMIN permissions.
-These permissions are needed in order for Teamscale to:
+It is required that the technical user has admin permissions for the repository.
+These permissions are needed for Teamscale to automatically create the necessary webhooks in the Bitbucket repository.

 In case administrative rights cannot be granted to the technical user, please do the following: